kahawai-sre/msdndevtest/README.md

       sudo usermod -aG sudo jtadmin
       ```
    5. Type "exit" to get back to the windows command prompt
-   6. Terminate the new instance:
+   6. Terminate the new instance so the new user setting scan take effect on next start.
       ```
       wsl.exe --terminate Ubuntu-20.10
       ```